 Additionally, the Price Earnings Ratio can produce wonky results, as demonstrated below.
 Negative EPS resulting from a loss in earnings will produce a negative P/E. An exceedingly high P/E can be generated by a company with close to zero net income, resulting in a very low EPS in the decimals.

-CFI is the official global provider of the Financial Modeling & Valuation Analyst (FMVA)® designation for financial analysts.
+Thank you for reading CFI’s guide to Price Earnings Ratio.
 To continue learning and advancing your career, these additional resources will be helpful: